GenesisFR/HowToBecomeGoodAtShooters/README.md

 - shooting environmental hazards (such as gas tanks) won't hurt your teammates and should be done before they or the AI does it so that they don't get interrupted in the middle of an engagement
 - there's no friendly fire, however shooting weak points from any mob (dead or alive) will hurt your teammates
 - when a teammate is getting flanked and focused by a mob, you should help them by prioritizing that mob if you can
+- when a teammate is putting a mob under disabling status effects, you should focus that mob
 - when you see a teammate is too busy holding a lane, you should hold his other lane if your build allows it
-- you can enable "Show groupmate skills" in gameplay settings, that will allow you to see when they use their skills and when they are on cooldown
+- you can see when your teammates use their skills and when they are on cooldown by enabling group skill usage (Chat Settings > Combat Info > Group Skill Usage)

 ### Hunters
 - can hack any deployed skill (except traps) based on line of sight